htslin103/htslin103/README.md

 - 👋 Hi, I’m Helen Lin, a junior software developer based in Calgary, Alberta
 - 👀 I’m interested in ...
-Web applications, powerlifting and video games :D
+Web applications, strongman and video games :D
 - 🌱 I’m currently learning more about React, Node.JS, web applications and microservices
 - 📫 How to reach me ...
 LinkedIn https://www.linkedin.com/in/helentlin/